Research Policy Handbook

 2. Authority and Responsibility

-The Vice Provost and Dean of Research (VP and Dean) has been given the authority and responsibility to establish, maintain, and oversee the HRPP by the President of Stanford University.
-The primary administrative responsibility for the day-to-day operation of the HRPP lies with the Research Compliance Office and the Administrative Panels on Human Subjects in Medical Research and the Administrative Panel on Human Subjects in Non-Medical Research (IRBs).
-The Research and Development Committee at the Veterans Affairs Palo Alto Health Care System (VAPAHCS) retains ultimate responsibility for the maintenance of its overall institutional system to protect human subjects.
+The Vice Provost and Dean of Research (VPDoR) has been given the authority and responsibility to establish, maintain, and oversee the HRPP by the President of Stanford University.
+The primary administrative responsibility for the day-to-day operation of the HRPP lies with the Research Compliance Office and the Administrative Panels on Human Subjects in Medical Research and the Administrative Panel on Human Subjects in Non-Medical Research (also known as Institutional Review Boards, or IRBs).
+The Research and Development Committee at the Veterans Affairs Palo Alto Health Care System (VAPAHCS) retains ultimate responsibility for the maintenance of its overall institutional system to protect human participants.

 3. Participating Organizations